Rafael371/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe<br>
 <br>
-Web-Based Tic Tac Toe games using HTML, CSS, and JavaScript.<br><br>
+Web-Based Tic Tac Toe games using HTML, CSS, and JavaScript, with implementation of AI.<br><br>

 made with 3 different model to defeat player:
 - Random Agent